wso2/docs-choreo-dev/en/docs/develop-components/develop-a-web-application.md

     };
     ```

-    - Click **Deploy** which will initiate the build pipeline, and upon completion, your application will become accessible in your Development environment through a generated URL.
+    - Click **Deploy** to initiate the build pipeline.
+Upon the completion of build, your application will become accessible in your Development environment through a generated URL.
 Choreo takes care of automatic TLS/SSL management for your apps.

-    - The configurations can be accessed through your application from the window.config object as follows.
+    - The defined configurations can be accessed through your application from the window.config object as follows.

     ```
     import React from 'react';